sajmons/CollimationCircles/README.md

 Colimation Circles is developed with .NET 6 and AvaloniaUI Framework, and can run on multiple platforms like Windows, Linux and macOS.

+Program was tested on Windows 11 and Linux (Raspberry PI OS Bullseye, Linux Mate).
+I'm unable to test it on macOS, but it should work.

 # Features

 - support multiple shapes (circle, cross, screws)